 'We are mostly water and we are sensitive to vibrations of water, so it’s possible our emotional state creates changes the vibrational structure of water.
 Our engagement with matter has to happen on a multidimensional level.

-My interest is in changing people’s awareness of how everything is interlinked, for me the commonality is water.’
+My interest is in changing people’s awareness of how everything is interlinked, water being an agent for this.
+We are now collectively realising our responsibility to care for this element.’

-More recently working with a landscape architect on large water projects involving natural filters to process water and keep it clean, Froud continues to explore how water moves and tranforms throughout its life.
+As well as working in his studio, he is collaborating with landscape architects on large water projects, involving natural filtration systems to maintain water's integrity.
+Through setting pieces into larger environments he continues to explore how water moves and tranforms throughout its life.